jncraton/artificial-intelligence-cpsc3520/readme.md

 - Implement search algorithms and understand their relationship to artificial intelligence.
 - Describe knowledge bases and expert systems.
-- Reason about simple inference algorithms such as logistic regression and Bayesian networks.
-- Create algorithms using statistical inference and machine learning.

 Course Overview
 ---------------